SSO Configuration Examples

 Pre-requisites

-• You must have Organization Administrator access to Viedoc.
+• Organization Admin access to Viedoc.

-• You must have Administrator access to Google Workspace.
+• Administrator access to Google Workspace.

 Step-by-step guide